corda/corda-docs/content/en/docs/corda-os/4.7/clientrpc.md

 #### Granting flow permissions

-To grant an RPC user permission to start a specific flow, use the syntax `StartFlow.<fully qualified flow name>`, as shown in the following example:
+To grant an RPC user permission to start a specific flow, use the syntax `StartFlow.<fully qualified flow name>`, and the listed `InvokeRpc` permissions, as shown in the following example:

 ```groovy
 rpcUsers=[